cwreynolds/TexSyn/README.md

 When you launch the `texsyn` app, it will open two windows for displaying a “tournament image” for the current and previous evolution steps.
 TexSyn also logs its progress in the original command shell (Terminal app window).
 Similarly `PredatorEye` logs its progress in the Terminal app window where it was launched.
 This is how that looked on the screen of my laptop:

 ![Typical screen during camouflage run](https://cwreynolds.github.io/TexSyn/images/20230126_coc_screen_shot_half.png)

+While TexSyn is running, it responds to a few “single key” commands.
+For example typing a **q** will quit from a run after the current step.
+A **t** will save the current tournament image (prey over background) to a file in the run directory.
+Typing **1** or **2** similarly save a tournament image for the current or previous evolution step.

+Thanks to several “beta testers” who have tried to compile and run this simulation.
+Their feedback lead to this part of the doc.
+They include Ziwei Wu, Xiyu Tian, and Wanchao Su.

 Good luck and feel free to contact me (cwr@red3d.com).